 Located in northern Quang Binh province, the Phong Nha-Ke Bang National Park spans a massive 123,326 hectares of the Annamite Range.
 Because of this expansion, the site now have a common boundary with the Lao People's Democratic Republic's Hin Namno Nature Reserve.
 A total of 100,296 hectares are designated as a strictly protected area within Phong Nha - Ke Bang National Park, while an additional 19,619 hectares are designated as an ecological restoration area and 3,411 hectares are designated as a service subdivision.
 There are tropical forests and limestone plateaus that make up the Park's landscape.
 There is a wide variety of caves and underground rivers, as well as other spectacular phenomena, to be found there.
 Many rare and endangered species call this place home.
 By protecting the catchment areas that are so crucial to the stability of limestone landscapes, this expansion guarantees a more consistent ecosystem.

-The ship deck near Phong Nha cave
+The boat dock near Phong Nha cave

 2. What is Phong Nha Ke Bang National Park famous for?

-Limestone Mountains
+Limestone mountains

 Two massive limestone mountains, each more than a kilometer in height, can be found within the Park's boundaries.
 Co Rilata Peak, at 1,128 meters, and Co Preu Peak, at 1,213 meters, are two of the most impressive mountains in the area.